 It is highly unlikely that you will find a student that does not respect their sensei and the following points will seem obvious to them.

 They have children that are taught at their schools as well as being taught by the sensei himself.

 A sensei is an invaluable resource for most schools.
-For martial arts based schools, the sensei teaches the black belts, which means that they are effectively the teachers of the black belts.
-The sensei teaches them in a way that reinforces the methods of the martial arts but also makes them accessible to the black belts so they can teach the children in the classes.
+For martial arts-based schools, the sensei teaches the black belts, which means that they are effectively the teachers of the black belts.
+The sensei teaches them in a way that reinforces the methods of martial arts but also makes them accessible to the black belts so they can teach the children in the classes.

 He will work with you every day to help you to give you what you need to learn to teach to fight to all levels and ages.
 Your sensei or senior teacher is not just starting out, he has had years of experience and has taught many students already.

 Being a good martial arts teacher is a huge part of being successful.
-You are in a position to influence the future and to help shape students into responsible, skilled, loyal and well rounded adults.
-You have the opportunity to teach people and to shape them into a productive member of society and to shape young minds.
+You are in a position to influence the future and to help shape students into responsible, skilled, loyal, and well-rounded adults.
+You have the opportunity to teach people and shape them into productive members of society and to shape young minds.

 Sadly, there are a lot of “martial arts masters” out there who appear to not care about their students.
 It is possible to teach badly and it can hurt your students, as well as yourself.
 You may think that no matter what you do, you will be seen as great by your students and that you are a great teacher.
 This is a delusion and you need to be more concerned.

 More often than not, a student can tell within 5 minutes of meeting them whether a teacher is good or bad.
 A student’s first impression is likely to stick, so how do you ensure they get a good impression of you?

 Respect is the most important value in the dojo. gym, or training center.
 This means respecting your students, their time, thoughts, ideas, and space.